JHotterbeekx/selenium-extensions/README.md

 # Installation

-Add the NuGet package 'Selenium.Extensions' to your solution and you are ready to go.
+Add the NuGet package 'Selenium.Extension.Collection' to your solution and you are ready to go.

 # Extensions
 There are extensions at different kind of levels available to use.